 Funding awarded services must be utilized by eligible program participants residing in Miami-Dade County.
 Funding specified as set aside for Homeless Rental Housing Development can be applied toward either: 1) the development of a homeless-only housing development; or 2) the development of units set-aside to serve homeless persons within a mixed-use development.
 Funding requested under this RFA should indicate how the proposal relates to the homeless Continuum Of Care (CoC) system developed by the County through the Miami-Dade County Homeless Trust, how it addresses existing Needs and Gaps, and how the proposed project will meet the needs of the priority sub-populations of the Continuum including chronic homeless, families with minor children, unaccompanied youth, and Veterans.
-The County will have the right of first priority through the RFA, through the continuum's established coordinated intake and assessment process.
+The County will have the right of first priority throughout the loan period (e.g., 30 years) to refer clients to housing for homeless persons funded through the RFA, through the continuum's established coordinated intake and assessment process.
 In addition, any entity approved for funding must participate in the County's Homeless Management Information System (HMIS).